 The walls, drain and gully revealed in 2015 were regarded as having possibly been associated with the abbey gatehouse (Murphy and Enright 2015, 1, 29).
 However, it is difficult to envisage how this association may have worked: they run in an east-west direction, parallel with, but 20m to the north of the abbey precinct boundary.
-The drain and gully clearly served to drain the higher ground to the west of Church Lane and they follow the downhill slope eastwards, rather than leading to or from the abbey precinct; they were presumably culverted beneath the medieval Church Lane.
-Local tradition has it that they led to a well to the south of the lane, and that they are later rather than earlier having been functional within the comparatively recent past.
-The latter, at least, is unlikely: we have seen that the drainage features were truncated when Church Lane was terraced, probably in the later nineteenth century.
+The drain and gully clearly served to drain the higher ground to the west of Church Lane and they follow the downhill slope eastwards, rather than leading to or from the abbey precinct.
+Local tradition has it that they led to a well to the south of Church Lane, and that they are later rather than earlier having been functional within the comparatively recent past.
+The latter, at least, is unlikely: we have seen that the drainage features have been truncated by Church Lane, probably in the later nineteenth century.
 Moreover, the features do appear to be medieval in origin, if probably late-medieval: some of the pottery recovered in 2015 is of Transitional form, broadly dateable to the fifteenth century (Dee Williams, pers. comm.).
-It is suggested that the walls and drains relate to secular, civic occupation of St Dogmaels, relating to the settlement which, as we saw in Section 2.2.2 above, was a large and flourishing town during the Middle Ages, well able to support the construction of substantial, stone-built domestic structures before its decline in the sixteenth century; the walls are associated with a possible floor surface, which may confirm that they belong to civil settlement within the burgage plot west of Church Lane.
+It is suggested that the walls and drains belong to secular, civic occupation of St Dogmaels, relating to the settlement which, as we saw in Section 2.2.2 above, was a large and flourishing town during the Middle Ages, well able to support the construction of substantial, stone-built domestic structures before its decline in the sixteenth century.

 Moreover, the walls and drains occur mid-way along Church Lane.
-It was argued in Section 2.2.2 above that the line of Church Lane perpetuates the medieval route from High Street to the abbey precinct; comparison with other sites suggests that the abbey gateway would have been situated either at the High Street end of Church Lane or, more likely, astride the precinct boundary at the south end.
+It was argued in Section 2.2.2 above that the line of Church Lane perpetuates the medieval route from High Street to the abbey precinct; comparison with other sites suggests that the abbey gateway would have been situated either at the High Street end of Church lane or, more likely, astride the precinct boundary at the south end.
 Whether it was a simple opening in the boundary wall, or a gatehouse tower, is unknown.
 That it occupied the site of the present abbey entry is suggested by the association between the latter and St Thomas's Church, which was probably the medieval parish church, and possibly also a gatehouse chapel for abbey visitors (see Section 2.2.2).